Highlights of $900 billion COVID-19 relief, wrapup bills

 Schools and universities ($82 billion).
 Delivers $54 billion to public K-12 schools affected by the pandemic and $23 billion for colleges and universities; $4 billion would be awarded to a Governors Emergency Education Relief Fund; nearly $1 billion for Native American schools.

-Food/farm aid ($26 billion) Increases stamp benefits by 15% for six months and provides funding to food banks, Meals on Wheels and other food aid.
-Provides an equal amount ($13 billion) in aid to farmers and ranchers.
+Food/farm aid ($26 billion).
+Increases stamp benefits by 15% for six months and provides funding to food banks, Meals on Wheels and other food aid.
+Provides an equal amount ($13 billion) to farmers and ranchers.

 Child Care ($10 billion).
 Provides $10 billion to the Child Care Development Block Grant to help families with child care costs and help providers cover increased operating costs.